 For your agency: projected costs, savings, fees or revenues resulting from the regulatory change, including: a) fund source / fund detail; b) delineation of one-time versus on-going expenditures; and c) whether any costs or revenue loss can be absorbed within existing resources The Department of Health Professions is a Special Fund agency.
 All operating costs for the regulatory boards are taken from fees for licensing and renewal of regulated professions.
+There are no projected costs, savings, fees, or revenues from this action.
 For other state agencies: projected costs, savings, fees or revenues resulting from the regulatory change, including a delineation of one-time versus on-going expenditures.
 There are no costs to other state agencies.
 For all agencies: Benefits the regulatory change is designed to produce.
 There are no benefits to state agencies.